 - Detached retina, which can cause blindness

-- Cataracts, the clouding of the eye’s lens that is only reparable with surgery
+- Cataracts, the clouding of the eye’s lens

-- Lessens your eligibility for laser eye surgery
+- Limited eligibility for laser eye surgery

-- Limits your options for contact lens wear
+- Limited options for contact lenses

 Advancements in Optometry